sohailshams/fitness-home/README.md

 - **[Psycopg2](https://pypi.org/project/psycopg2/)** - Used to setup **PostgreSQL** database.
 - **[Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)** - Used to create, configure, and manage AWS services, such as S3.
 - **[Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/)** - Used to create secret key.
+- **[Temp Mail](https://temp-mail.org/en/)** - Used to get temporary mail address to test login functionality.

 ## Testing

-Google developers tool has been used form the  beginning to see the the result after adding a feature or after making any changes, how do they looks like on different screen sizes.
+Google developers tool has been used from the  beginning to see the the result after adding a feature or after making changes, how do they look like on different screen sizes.
 Further I used **print statement** to debug the issues.
 I created my own account and tested all the functions to make sure they work properly.
 In addition, I aslo asked my family and friends to test the project and give their feedback.